aws-samples/cfn101-workshop/workshop/content/advanced/resource-types/_index.md

 For more information on private extensions, see [Using private extensions in CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/registry-register.html).
 For more information on public extensions, see [Publishing extensions to make them available for public use](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/publish-extension.html).

+{{% notice note %}}
+Please refer to [AWS CloudFormation pricing](https://aws.amazon.com/cloudformation/pricing/) for information on charges to your account when you use private extensions or activated public extensions from third-party publishers.
+These charges are in addition to any charges incurred for resources that you create.
+{{% /notice %}}

 ### Key concepts